 As the next step, we initialise a collection of binaries and single stars for the detailed stellar evolution modelling.
-The masses of single stars and the primary stars in binaries are drawn from the Kroupa \& Haywood v6 initial mass function (IMF) model from \citet{Czekaj2014}, as used in the Besanćon model (see also \citealt{Kroupa2008, Haywood1997}).
+We summarise the parameters and functions used for the stellar populations in Table~\ref{tab:InitStars}.
+The masses of single stars and the primary stars in binaries are drawn from the Kroupa \& Haywood v6 initial mass function (IMF) model from \citet{Czekaj2014}, as used in the Besançon model (see also \citealt{Kroupa2008, Haywood1997}).
 Since we are interested in present-day RR Lyrae and since all helium-burning stars exist for up to about $100\,{\rm Myr}$, we only select the primaries that reach the tip of the RGB not earlier than $300\,{\rm Myr}$ ago and not more than $700\,{\rm Myr}$ in the future.
 Furthermore, we are only interested in binaries that may become core-helium burning stars.
-Therefore, we consider binaries with initial periods between $100\,{\rm d}$ and $700\,{\rm d}$, i.e. binaries in which the primary stars have developed a sufficiently massive core needed for helium ignition by the time of mass transfer.
+Therefore, to model binary-made RR Lyrae, we consider binaries with initial orbital periods between $100\,{\rm d}$ and $700\,{\rm d}$, i.e. binaries in which the primary stars have developed a sufficiently massive core needed for helium ignition by the time of mass transfer.
+Similarly, to model single-made binary RR Lyrae, we consider the binaries where the primaries do not overflow their Roche Lobe on the RGB.

 Finally, we focus only on the binaries with the primary mass between $0.7\,{\rm M}_\odot$ and $2.1\,{\rm M}_\odot$ that ignite their cores degenerately.
-Such binaries lead to RR Lyrae that have core masses similar to the RR Lyrae from the classical Single Channel, and the models of preceding mass transfer in such binaries are in detailed agreement with the present-day long-period hot composite sdB populations.
-In contrast, the core masses of the HB stars that enter the IS after non-degenerate ignition are typically different from the canonical mass, and their orbital and companion properties may be affected by choice of the mass transfer model parameters.
-Therefore, in the scope of this study, we focus only on degenerately-igniting systems.
+Such binaries lead to RR Lyrae that have core masses similar to the single-made RR Lyrae from the classical Single Evolution Channel, and the models of preceding mass transfer in such binaries agree closely with the present-day long-period hot composite sdB populations.
+In contrast, the core masses of the HB stars that enter the IS after non-degenerate ignition typically differ from the canonical mass, and their orbital and companion properties may be affected by the choice of the mass transfer model parameters.
+Thus, within the scope of this study, we focus on degenerately-igniting systems.